TheLanguageArchive/RELISH-LMF/README.md

 Notice that the same schema is associated twice.
 The first association triggers the Relax NG validation and the second one Schematron validation.
-For example, [oXygen](http://www.oxygenxml.com/) understands this processing instruction will perform both Relax NG and Schematron validation.
+For example, [oXygen](http://www.oxygenxml.com/) understands this processing instruction and will perform both Relax NG and Schematron validation.

 ```xml
 <LexicalResource